oracle/nosql-examples/cluster_setup/README.md

 * Make sure that the port range 5000-5100 is open.
   * Refer to your local sysadmins for guidance on this.
 An example of how to do this in some systems may be:
   * `sudo firewall-cmd --direct --passthrough ipv4 -I INPUT_ZONES_SOURCE -p tcp --dport 5000:5100 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT`
-* Install Java 8 on each the hosts
+* Install Java 8 on each the hosts (if a version 8 or greater is not already installed)
   * `sudo yum install java`
 * Download a release distribution of Oracle NoSQL Database to your laptop
   * https://www.oracle.com/database/technologies/nosql-database-server-downloads.html